kuriofoolio/JSONPlayground/README.md

 # Setup
 ## Virtual environment
-Create a virtual environment using conda
+Create a virtual environment using conda <br>
 `conda create --name <your virtual environment> python=<your preferred python version>`

 Activate the environment